 - Over time the valve clearances lose their proper clearance so then you will have a tapping noise.

 It is important to diagnose an unusual noise in your diesel quickly.
 Most of these issues are very severe and can cause major damage to other components as well.
-Keep an ear 👂out for something other than normal-sounding operation.
+Keep an ear ????out for something other than a normal-sounding operation.

 All modern diesel engines have a turbocharger.
 Those are an important part of the operation of the engine.
 You will definitely be able to tell if you’re having issues here.